payu-india/CMS-Chatbot/docs/IOS Mobile SDK/ios-native-otp-assist-sdk/ios-nativeotpassistsdk-integration-steps.md

 ### Implementation of PayU Verify API

-Since you already have the txnID (Order ID generated at your end) value for such cases, you simply need to execute the verify\_payment API with the necessary input parameters.
+Since you already have the txnID (Order ID generated at your end) value for such cases, you simply need to execute the verify_payment API with the necessary input parameters.
 The output would return you the transaction status in the `status` key and various other parameters also.
-For more information, refer to the [Verify Payment Status ](https://docs.payu.in/reference/verify_payment_api)API.
+For more information, refer to the <Anchor label="Verify Payment Status " target="_blank" href="ref:verify_payment_api">Verify Payment Status </Anchor>API.

 Endpoint URL: [https://info.payu.in/merchant/postservice.php?form=2](https://info.payu.in/merchant/postservice.php?form=2)